-How many steps are in a mile?
+What determines how many steps are in a mile?

 How many steps you get in a mile depends on your height, weight, how fast they’re moving, and dozens of other factors like the length of your legs and your walking gait.
-This makes a step an imprecise measure of distance, as one person’s step count could yield a very different distance number compared to someone else’s.
+This makes the basic step an imprecise measure of distance, as one person’s step count could yield a very different distance number compared to someone else’s.

 According to Livestrong, most people get between 2,000 steps and 2,500 steps for every mile walked.
-This means that if you’re getting 10,000 steps in a day, you’ll walk around 5 miles (8 km) depending on the particulars of your personal stride.
+This means that if you’re taking 10,000 steps in a day, you’ll walk around 5 miles (8 km) depending on the particulars of your personal stride.

 Steps per mile by height